khawkwf/ASEANZK-CP4I-Practicum-apic/README.md

 ### Tutorial Use Case:

 A regional bank wants to move to the cloud and adopt a platform to share data among registered partners but is concerned about continuing to meet regulatory compliance standards and mitigating potential security risks.
-As their integration specialist, you have been asked to demonstrate that access to account information via APIs all is secure no matter where they reside, and that the sensitive data could be protected.
+As their integration specialist, you have been asked to demonstrate that access to account information via APIs all is secure no matter where they reside, and that the sensitive data MUST be protected.
 In this example, you’ll use security-rich features within the API management lifecycle to help proxy an API and mask sensitive data from the response, using built-in policies and mitigating potential security risks.

 In this tutorial, you will be using the API Connect tooling to design and meet the following business requirement.